alexandertrefz/essence/packages/language-server/README.md

 The server reads one configuration section, `essence.tests`, through `workspace/configuration` whenever the client says something under `essence`
-changed: `enabled` (default true) switches the session off, `skipTags` names tags no run selects, and `debounce` is how long a burst of edits may be before it costs a run (default 450 ms).
+changed: `enabled` (default true) stops the session running by itself, `skipTags` names tags no run selects, and `debounce` is how long a burst of edits may be before it costs a run (default 450 ms).
 A client that answers nothing keeps the defaults.
+What `enabled: false` declines is the automatic half — a request still runs, the lenses are still offered, and what a requested run found is still published.
+Only the workspace-wide tag Diagnostics go with it, because those walk every parse in the project on the Server's own account.

 The Run and Debug code lenses above every `test` and `suite` carry the commands **`essence.test.run`** and **`essence.test.debug`**, each with one argument: